vrtbl/passerine/README.md

 > † Plot twist: we just defined the `match` expression we've been using throughout this entire overview.

 ### Modules
-Passerine's module system allows large codebases to be broken out into indiviual reusable components.
+Passerine's module system allows large codebases to be broken out into individual reusable components.
 A module is a scope turned into a struct, and isn't necessarily tied to the file system.

 Modules are defined using the `mod` keyword, which must be followed by a block `{ ... }`.
 Here's a simple module that defines some math utilities: